 Each member agency is responsible for creating and managing their contractual agreements with both clients and nannies or service providers.
 APNA will not intercede or impose any penalty on any member agency who is in compliance with their own contractual obligations.

-A Complaint is registered by completing the APNA Member Complaint Form here:
+A Complaint is registered by completing the APNA Member Complaint Form here (all are required fields):

 The Ethics Committee’s goal is to resolve all complaints within thirty (30) days.
 While every effort will be made to conduct an unbiased review, member agencies that do not respond in a timely manner may be subject to censure or revocation of membership due to non-responsiveness.

-4b.
-The agency may have their members revoked.
-If an agency’s membership is revoked, the following actions are taken:
+If membership is terminated, the following actions are taken:

-• Member agency must wait two years before reapplying.
-The reapplication will involve a review by the Membership committee and Ethics Committee and is followed by a decision rendered by a majority vote of the Board of Directors.
+An expelled Member must wait two years before reapplying.
+The reapplication will involve a review by the Membership committee and Ethics Committee before a decision rendered by a majority vote of the Board of Directors.

-All information concerning any member agency is kept strictly confidential and will not be discussed with other agencies or non-board members.
+Note: All information concerning any Member is kept strictly confidential and will not be discussed with other Members or non-board members.